Accessibility statement

 The content listed below is non-accessible for the following reasons:

-Some of Lincolnshire County Council’s older PDFs and Word documents are inaccessible and do not meet accessibility standards.
+Some of our older PDF documents do not meet accessibility standards.

-We are working towards replacing as many PDFs and Word documents as possible with HTML web pages.
+We are working towards replacing as many PDF documents as possible with HTML web pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.